Joe Bonamassa: Guitar and amplifier collection

 Bonamassa is known for his extensive collection of vintage amplifiers and guitars.
 He started collecting at an early age.
-His parents owned a music shop in upstate New York, which is now called Bonamassa Guitars.
+His parents owned a music shop in upstate New York, which was later called Bonamassa Guitars.
 His first vintage guitar was a 1963 Stratocaster.
 He bought guitars compulsively for a while, including many he would never play, and then sold a lot of them to focus on guitars he could actually use.
-During an online interview in 2020, Bonamassa said that his favorite guitar is his 1951 Fender Telecaster, nicknamed "The Bludgeon" (which has been modified with a humbucking pickup in the neck position).
-In 2021, Fender and Bonamassa announced the release of a limited edition reproduction of "The Bludgeon", by Custom Shop Master Builder Greg Fessler.
+Additionally, Bonamassa has a collection of vintage "tweed" Fender amps.

-In 2014, he acquired a 1958 Gibson Flying V from Norman Harris of Norman's Rare Guitars.
+In 2014, Bonamassa acquired a 1958 Gibson Flying V from Norman Harris of Norman's Rare Guitars.
 He named the guitar Amos after the original owner Amos Arthur.
 He plays the rare and valuable guitar in concerts.

-Bonamassa is a collector of Gibson Les Pauls, including nearly a dozen "bursts" (1958–1960 Gibson Les Paul Standard).
-In 2021, Epiphone announced the release of a replica of his 1958 Gibson Les Paul Custom in black.
+He is also a collector of Gibson Les Paul, including nearly a dozen "bursts" (1958–1960 Gibson Les Paul Standard).
+While Bonamassa is a world class gearhead, he does not like guitar pedals.

-Additionally, Bonamassa has a collection of over 100 amplifiers, mostly vintage "tweed" Fender amps.

-Bonamassa affectionately refers to the area of his home with vintage gear as the "Bona-seum".
-"Joe Bonamassa has been playing, buying and collecting vintage guitars and amps for most of his life. ...he has a vast collection, enough to create his own museum of rare and vintage gear: the Bona-seum."

-In a 2019 Guitar World interview, Bonamassa stated that he has more than 400 guitars and 400 amplifiers.

-While Bonamassa is a world-class gear-head, he does not like guitar pedals.
-In a 2017 MusicRadar interview with Bonamassa and Black Country Communion collaborator Glenn Hughes, Bonamassa says:"I’ve really gotten over pedals.
+In a 2017 MusicRadar interview with Bonamassa and Black Country Communion collaborator Glenn Hughes, Bonamassa said:"I’ve really gotten over pedals.
 I can’t keep up with this craze of boutique pedals that make you sound like everything but your guitar.
 I can’t get my head around it.
 So you don’t want to play a guitar [properly] so you buy a box that makes it sound like an algorithm, like you just fired up your computer and you can spend the night staring at your fuckin’ shoes?
 C’mon man… I know I’ll get shit for saying this, but it’s fucking lazy.
 It’s insulting to people who spent 35 years playing and learning, like a lot of players.
 And we continue to work at it!
 These guys can barely play a chord but call themselves soundscapists.
 Get the fuck outta here!
 It’s bullshit.
 There’s so much masking and spin going on there.
 Can we get real for a minute?
 What do you actually play?
 Pick up an acoustic guitar… try that!"